 The Sensors, Clouds, and Services Laboratory (SCSLab) (http://www.scslab.net/), School of Information Technologies, The University of Sydney (Sydney, Australia), is offering several PhD scholarships for highly motivated and qualified candidates.
 The candidates are expected to undertake a wide spectrum of research issues in the context of sensors clouds services.
-The focus of the research includes issues related to spatio-temporal service composition, trust/reputation, mining.
+The focus of the research includes issues related to cloud services, spatio-temporal service composition, trust/reputation and mining.
 The targeted context includes smart homes.
 IoT, social networks, and cloud infrastructure.
 The PhD candidates will work with a team of 3 postdocs on funded research projects under the leadership of Professor Athman Bouguettaya.

 The University of Sydney is Australia’s first university and has an outstanding global reputation for academic and research excellence.
 We employ over 7600 permanent staff, supporting over 60,000 students.